 Machining Not Required

-A wide range of standard and custom machining services are available with 80/20, but unlike steel, they are not required.
-Steel requires the metal to be machined (cut, drilled, etc.) to remove material and shaped into the desired product.
+A wide range of standard and custom machining services are available with 80/20.
+However, unlike steel, they are not required.
+Steel requires metal machining (cut, drilled, etc.) to remove material and be shaped into the desired product.

-When it comes to corrosion resistance of aluminum-vs-steel, aluminum is the clear winner.
-Aluminum is incredibly resistant to corrosion, without requiring the need of additional treatments after it has been extruded.
-In addition, aluminum requires less maintenance over time because it doesn’t rust and does not require any coatings or paint that will wear or scratch off.
-Aluminum is protected by its own naturally occurring oxide film and can be further enhanced with a variety of finishes such as anodizing, powder coating, brushed finish, media blasting, painting, polishing or chemical wash techniques.
+When it comes to corrosion resistance of aluminum-vs-steel, aluminum clearly wins.
+Aluminum resists corrosion, without requiring the need of additional treatments after it has been extruded.
+In addition, aluminum requires less maintenance over time.
+This is because it doesn’t rust and does not require any coatings or paint that will wear or scratch off.
+Naturally occurring oxide film protects aluminum.
+Aluminum can be further enhanced with a variety of finishes such as anodizing, powder coating, brushed finish, media blasting, painting, polishing or chemical wash techniques.

 What are the benefits of aluminum extrusion?

 Aluminum extrusion is 100% recyclable and non-toxic.
-It comes with a wide range of finishing options, is resilient, highly reflective and has high electrical and thermal conductivity.
-Intricate shapes are possible and it is non-sparking, non-magnetic, non-combustible and virtually seamless.
+It comes with a wide range of finishing options.
+It is also resilient and highly reflective.
+Aluminum also has high electrical and thermal conductivity.
+Intricate shapes are possible, and it is non-sparking, non-magnetic, non-combustible and virtually seamless.
 See additional benefits of using 80/20 framing systems.

 What are 80/20 T-Slots?

 T-slot aluminum profiles offer built-in modularity making it easy to assemble and reassemble to conform to evolving needs.
 The T-slot provides the ability to add connections and join profiles to closed ends.
-This allows you to change your design without having to start from scratch and enables easy expansion and retraction of your build for modifications down the road.
+This allows you to change your design without having to start from scratch.
+It also enable easy expansion and retraction of your build for modifications down the road.